 The HIT invests, under normal circumstances, at least 80% of its net assets plus any borrowings for investment purposes (measured at the time of purchase) in multifamily or single family housing investments or in other assets that finance, in whole or in part, residential facilities ("HIT's 80% Policy").
-Multifamily and single family housing investments include Mortgage Securities (as defined below).
+For this purpose, multifamily and single family housing investments include Mortgage Securities and other real estate investments with residential components, including certain long-term healthcare facilities.
 Derivative instruments used by the HIT will be counted toward the HIT's 80% Policy to the extent they have economic characteristics similar to the securities included within that policy.
 The HIT's 80% Policy may be changed without Participant approval; however, Participants would be provided with written notice at least 60 days before the change takes effect.